ChrisVilches/Card-Game-Kernel/README.md

 lambda_hook = lambda { |args|

-  # The transfer event will always contain the "prev_container" and the "next_container" attributes in its argument object.
+  # The transfer event will contain the "prev_container" and the "next_container" attributes in its argument object.
+  # "prev_container" won't be included if it's the first time the card is put into a container.
   # The "card" attribute will be the card where the hooks are executing.
   if (!args[:prev_container].nil? && args[:prev_container].id == [:b]) && args[:next_container].id == [:b, :c] && args[:card].type == :my_type
     return false